BLM winter closures begin Dec. 1 in Eagle, Garfield, Pitkin counties

 BLM Winter Closures to Motorized and Mechanized Vehicles

-The 557-acre Sutey Ranch parcel in Garfield County is closed to all human entry and uses between Dec.
+The 557-acre Sutey Ranch area in Garfield County is closed to all human entry and uses between Dec.
 1 and April 15.

 The following areas are closed to motorized and mechanized vehicles from Dec 1 to April 15:

 - Boiler-East Elk Creek (north of New Castle)